Item 1 – Introduction

 What Fees will I pay?

 We provide our investment advisory services on a fee-only basis.
 When engaged to provide investment management services, we shall charge a fee calculated as a percentage of your assets under our management (our “AUM Fee”).
 We do not generally require a minimum asset level or minimum annual fee for investment advisory services and our annual AUM Fee generally ranges from 0.40% up to 1.25%.
+Clients referred by Petros can be subject to an additional 25 basis point markup in their advisory fee for being referred versus a client that is not solicited.
+This is based upon Petros’ ongoing relationship with the referred client.

 We typically deduct our AUM Fee from one or more of your accounts, in advance, on a quarterly basis.
 Because our AUM Fee is calculated as a percentage of your assets under management, the more assets you have in your advisory account, the more you will pay us for our investment management services.
 Therefore, we have an incentive to encourage you to increase the assets maintained in accounts we manage.